17.10.2024 - 20.10.2024

 An immersion in rituals

-MORNING EXERCISE: “THE RISING SUN”
+MORNING EXERCISE: “THE RISING SUN”, Yao Qingmei

 With dancers: Aude MANZANO, Valentina PERUCH, Hpone SOE, Adrien SPONE, Asia TORREGGIANI and DJ Kevin Table aka k-Neu.